 Epidemiologists state that reported incidences of the diseases are increasing.
 The cause could be an increasingly aging population, increased awareness leading to more testing, or even climate change that has been increasing humidity, temperatures, and rainfall amounts.

 Health experts say that Covid-19 has also led to higher instances of Legionella outbreaks.
 Someone previously infected with the virus that causes Covid-19 might be more susceptible to Legionella infection.

 There was an uptick in cases once quarantine restrictions were lifted because building shutdowns during warmer weather left warm water stagnant in building water systems, allowing the bacteria to multiply in greater numbers and spread the disease if the system was not properly flushed.

-Legionnaires’ disease is a severe pneumonia.
+Legionnaires’ disease is severe pneumonia.
 Symptoms can include cough, shortness of breath, fever, muscle aches, headaches, and nausea.
 Someone experiencing these symptoms should see their doctor immediately as the disease could be fatal.

 According to the CDC, about 1 in 10 individuals who contract Legionnaires’ disease will die.
 For those who get Legionnaires’ disease during a stay in a healthcare facility, about 1 in 4 will die.